Jai-Keshav-Sharma/MCP-Orchestrator/README.md

 # MCP Service Integrator

-This project demonstrates the use of multiple MCP (Multi-Channel Protocol) servers, including Playwright, Airbnb, and DuckDuckGo search integrations.
+This project demonstrates the use of multiple MCP servers, including Playwright, Airbnb, and DuckDuckGo search integrations.

 ## Features
 - Automated browser control with Playwright